VirtualAlllocEx/Conferences-Slides/README.md

 # Conferences-Slides
-Slides from conferences where I have spoken
+Enclodes the slides from presentation on which I had spoke.